NSO-developer/xran-demo/nso-setup.md

     class  port
     xran-name netsim-ru-port1

-(an example of the complete live status is included in the livestatus.txt file)
+(an example of the complete live status is included in [livestatus.txt](https://github.com/mark-grayson/xrandemo/blob/master/livestatus.txt) )